-We may conclude that there appears to be a problem of under-reporting of income in the HBS data, but this is not so much of a problem in the EESILC data.
-Universal family benefits are well covered in both datasets, but means tested benefits and replacement income (unemployment income, sickness benefits) are under covered.
+We may conclude that universal benefits are well covered in the dataset, but means tested benefits (subsistence benefit) and replacement income (unemployment income, sickness benefits) are underrepresented.

-Next we evaluate how well the 2005 income data can be updated to match 2008 actual data.
-As the period of 2005-2008 was characterised initially by economic boom and then a recession starting in 2008, the unchanged socio-economic structure creates considerable prediction errors.
+Next we evaluate how well the 2006 income data can be updated to match 2009 actual data using update factors.
+As the period of 2006-2009 was characterised initially by economic boom and then a recession starting in 2008, the unchanged socio-economic structure creates considerable prediction errors.

 The next table present the ratios of benefits in the survey data and registry data.
-Absolute numbers are presented in the appendix.
+Absolute numbers are presented in Annex 2.

-Comparison of three different data sources with registry data shows that old-age pensions are well covered in all datasets during the period 2005-2008, this is because number of old-age pensioners simply does not change so quickly.
-On the other hand, as the number of disability pensioners has increased steadily in 2005-2008, we underpredict the number of disability pensioners and, hence, pensions.
+Comparison of the data sources with registry data shows that old-age pensions are well covered in all datasets during the period 2006-2009, this is because number of old-age pensioners simply does not change so quickly.
+On the other hand, as the number of disability pensioners has increased steadily in 2006-2009, we underpredict the number of disability pensioners and, hence, pensions.
 Survivors pensions and pensioners are already initially underpredicted and this characterises also the following years.

 Unemployment benefits are all underrepresented in the data.
-However, as actual unemployment declined in 2006-2008 the uprating brings total expenditure closer to the actual levels.
+However, as actual unemployment declined in 2006-2007 the uprating brings total expenditure closer to the actual levels, but as then unemployment started to increase at the end of 2008, we can predict less than 10% of total unemployment benefits for 2009.

-The gap between parental and maternity benefits, on the one hand, and registry data on the other hand increases as in reality birth rates increased, but population remains unchanged in the model.
+The gap between parental and maternity benefits, on the one hand, and registry data on the other hand increases as in reality birth rates increased, but population remains unchanged in the model, and the duration of parental benefits was increased (i.e. number of eligible parents increased), but this remains unchanged in our uprating process.